 This Statement was consulted on in late 2015, and incorporates feedback provided.
 It should be read together with Appendix A, which sets out the detailed reasoning behind the statement.

 This Interpretation Statement was approved by the Commissioner on 22 February 2016.

 Note: Since this Commissioner's Interpretation Statement was made, the High Court handed down its judgment in Re Lambie HCA 6, which clarifies the meaning of 'office of profit under the Crown' (see, in particular, paragraphs to ).
 The ACNC is bound to interpret the meaning of 'office of profit under the Crown' as contained in the Charities (Definition of Government Entity) Instrument 2013 in accordance with the judgment.
 The guidance in this Commissioner's Interpretation Statement is no longer accurate to the extent that it is inconsistent with the judgment in Re Lambie.
-We plan to review and update this Commissioner's Interpretation Statement during 2022 and will consult stakeholders as part of the review process.
+We plan to review and update this Commissioner's Interpretation Statement and will consult stakeholders as part of the review process.